-Missed an episode of Chatfuel School—our weekly podcast where we cover hot topics in the world of bot-building and marketing?
+Missed an episode of Chatfuel School, the podcast where we cover hot topics in the world of bot-building and marketing?
 Don't worry; we took notes for you. 🤓 The topic for June 19, 2020 was how your chatbot agency can pivot to get through COVID-19.
 Here's the full episode. 👇 Keep scrolling for a recap of what you missed.
-(Sign up to get a reminder when our next episode premieres!)

 The COVID-19 pandemic has touched businesses in every industry.
 For better or for worse, it left many business owners scrambling.
 Marketing agencies are no exception; even those who didn't lose clients still had to quickly adjust their messaging, campaigns, and tactics across the board.
 But fortunately, adapting and innovating are what marketers do best.
 They're key skills involved in running a successful chatbot agency in any age, and that hasn't changed.